 Find out more about our study in our briefing note or download the report here

 This study was launched at the Harm Reduction International Conference 2023, Melbourne Australia, 19 April 2023.
 Our launch panel included: our Co-Executive Director Parvais Jabbar, Director of DPRU Carolyn Hoyle and LBH Masyarakat’s Awaludin Muzaki.
+(Picture from left to right in the first photo).

 Latest news